5-stones/react-native-readium/CONTRIBUTING.md

 ## Be A Champion

 Being a _champion_ makes it easy for us to help you.
 Which is what we all want!
 So how can you be a champion?
-[Sponsor the Project](https://github.com/sponsors/DoubleSymmetry) or _be willing to write some code_.
+[Sponsor an Issue](https://issuehunt.io/r/5-stones/react-native-readium) or _be willing to write some code_.

 **If _you're willing_** to write some code **_we're willing_** to: